South Amboy, New Jersey: Education

 South Amboy Middle High School with 559 students in grades 6-12.

-Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Vocational and Technical Schools, a county-wide vocational school district that offers full-time career and technical education at Middlesex County Academy in Edison, the Academy for Allied Health and Biomedical Sciences in Woodbridge Township and at its East Brunswick, Perth Amboy and Piscataway technical high schools, with no tuition charged to students for attendance.
+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

 Raritan Bay Catholic Preparatory—Sacred Heart School was a parochial elementary school opened in 1895 and serving Pre-K–3 to eighth grade that operated under the auspices of the Roman Catholic Diocese of Metuchen, until it was closed in June 2016 due to insufficient enrollment.
 Cardinal McCarrick High School closed at the end of the 2014–2015 school year, in the wake of an increasing financial deficit.

 Transportation

 Roads and highways

 As of May 2010, the city had a total of 23.65 mi of roadways, of which 18.73 mi were maintained by the municipality, 3.50 mi by Middlesex County, and 1.42 mi by the New Jersey Department of Transportation.

 Several major roads and highways traverse the city.
-These include portions of U.S. Route 9, Route 35 and CR 615, 621, 670, 684, 686, 688.
+These include portions of U.S. Route 9, Route 35 and CR 615, 621, 670, 684, 686 and 688.
 Three Garden State Parkway exits (123–125) are just beyond the city's western border.